Amazon Seller Statistics 2026: 200+ Verified Stats & Data | Ecom Brainly

 Sequence Commerce 2025

-The stat that separates growing sellers from stalling ones: ACoS and TACoS measure entirely different things.
-ACoS measures ad cost as a percentage of ad-attributed revenue only.
-TACoS (Total ACoS) measures ad spend as a percentage of all revenue, including organic.
-A declining TACoS while ACoS stays stable means your ads are successfully building organic rank.
-A rising TACoS means your organic business is becoming more dependent on advertising to sustain itself.
+The metric that separates growing accounts from stalling ones: ACoS and TACoS measure entirely different things.
+ACoS is ad cost as a percentage of ad-attributed revenue only.
+TACoS is ad spend as a percentage of all revenue including organic.
+If your TACoS is falling while ACoS stays stable, your ads are building organic rank.
+If your TACoS is rising, your business is becoming more dependent on advertising just to hold its current revenue level.
+That is a warning sign worth taking seriously.

 Advertising MetricAverage Benchmark (2025)Top Performer Target